Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Dungeons and Catacombs.md

 to enter the crypt. .Tlie slab in this crypt is 4 feet long (in- stead of the usua· 1 ,6 feitJ�ng/'rhe bones atop the slab belong to the fool sen:ant _of Duc. hess Dorfniya Dilisnya (see crypt 8).

 Treasure.
-If the characters explore this crypt after summoning the ghost of Pidlwick in area K36, they find a small, flat wooden box on the marble slab next to Pid
+If the characters explore this crypt after summoning the ghost of Pidlwick in area K36, they find a small, flat wooden box on the marble slab next to Pidlwick's bones.
+The box contains a full deck of illusions.

+Crypt 10
+Sir Leonid Krushkin (Sir Lee the Crusher): Bigger than life, he loved hisjewelry